Sylvia Hahn

-Sylvia Hahn (2 May 1911 – 2 January 2001) was a Canadian artist and head of the art department at the Royal Ontario Museum.
+Sylvia Hahn (2 May 1911 – 2 January 2001) was a Canadian artist and head of the art department which is at the Royal Ontario Museum.

 Biography

 Born on May 2, 1911, in Toronto, Ontario, Sylvia Hahn was known for her uncanny mastery of many crafts.
 Called a Renaissance woman, Hahn worked in many mediums ranging from altar paintings to metal work.
 She was the recipient of the Governor-General's Medal for Achievement (1932) and she spent most of her life working at the Royal Ontario Museum as head of the art department (1934 to 1976).
 She created a total of eleven murals for the institution.

 Early life

 Born to artists Gustav Hahn and Ellen Smith in Toronto, Ontario, Hahn came from a creative family.
 Her father was an instructor at the Ontario College of Art and her mother, a sculptor and painter in her own right, was his pupil.
 Together they had three daughters, of whom Sylvia was the youngest.
 Her sister, Hilda Hahn, studied fine art and worked as an illustrator while her uncles, Emanuel and Paul Hahn, worked as sculptors and a musician, respectively.
 She trained under her father until she attended the Ontario College of Art in 1929.